Skip to main content

 Λουκουμάδες (Loukoumades)

-Greek honey puffs: golden fried dough balls soaked in honey syrup or grape molasses, sprinkled with cinnamon and chopped walnuts.
-Ancient dessert dating back to the first Olympic Games.
-2025 trend: Modern versions topped with ice cream, chocolate, or Nutella.
+Greek honey puffs: fried dough balls soaked in honey syrup or grape molasses and dusted with cinnamon and chopped walnuts.
+The dessert goes back to the first Olympic Games.
+These days you'll also see them topped with ice cream, chocolate, or Nutella.

 vegetarianContains: glutenContains: nuts